Professional

-Drone Design at Lawrence Livermore National Laboratory
+Drone Design at Lawrence Livermore National Labratory

 Senior Capstone Project: Ice-Cream Machine